 Then and Now

 - Goway’s first reservations were made by telegram.
-As the cost was determined “by number of words” a code was developed to save money.
+As the cost was determined “by a number of words” a code was developed to save money.
 The company then invested in a telex machine which in turn gave way to facsimiles (faxes).
 Today all reservations are done over the internet.

 - Confirmations, invoices, travel vouchers, etc. were all typed manually.
 Since those days, Goway has invested in three computer reservation systems.
 To stay ahead of the curve Goway is looking for its 4th reservation system.

 - Travel agents made reservations by “calling collect” if it was a “new booking”, otherwise they had to pay for the call.
-Today Goway owns 102 toll free numbers.
+Today Goway owns 102 toll-free numbers.

 - Tour guides would call collect giving their first and last names.
 If the last name was “Wright”, (meaning everything is alright) the call was rejected unless the office wanted to communicate back.
 Today they use cell phones and text messaging.

-- Early newsletters were typed on an IBM Selectric typewriter, and retyped after calculating the extra spaces needed to justify the right side column edge, in order to look more professional.
+- Early newsletters were typed on an IBM Selectric typewriter and retyped after calculating the extra spaces needed to justify the right-side column edge, in order to look more professional.
 Today magazines, brochures and this website are prepared by Goway’s own design team using the very latest desktop publishing software.

 - Goway's first brochures were printed in black on coloured tourism board folders.
 For a time, Goway brochures were in two colours: black and orange. today we produce yearly 6 substantial brochures and two magazines - all full colour

-- Most travel agencies were street level and classified as "mom and pop" shops.
+- Most travel agencies were street-level and classified as "mom-and-pop" shops.
 Many were scared to deal with the up-start Goway.
 Today most agencies are franchised or belong to chains or consortia.
-Basically all want to work with Goway today.
+Basically, all want to work with Goway today.